marlfied/colorR/README.md

 [![R-CMD-check](https://github.com/marlfied/colorR/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/marlfied/colorR/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of colorR is to easily convert color formats (RGB to HEX and vise versa, names of R-colors to RGB/HEX and vise versa).
+The goal of colorR is to easily convert color formats (RGB to HEX and vice versa, names of R-colors to RGB/HEX and vice versa).
 Additionally to mix two colors and plot a given color.

 ## Installation